 - Add in the room temperature butter and cut in with two forks.
 I normally start with cutting it in with two forks and then work it in the rest of the way with my hands.
 Hands aren't necessary, it's just quicker for me.
 Set aside.

-- Place the filling into a 8 or 9 inch casserole dish.
+- Place the filling into an 8-inch or 9-inch casserole dish.
 Spread out.

 - Sprinkle the crisp topping evenly on top of the raspberry filling.